mengtong-personal/chrome-tab-organizer/README.md

 # Chrome Tab Organizer

-A Chrome extension that helps you organize your tabs efficiently by grouping them based on domain or time accessed.
+A Chrome extension that helps you organize your tabs efficiently by grouping them based on domain and removing duplicates.

 ## Features

-- Group tabs by domain (e.g., all GitHub tabs together)
+- Organize tabs by domain (e.g., all GitHub tabs together)
-- Group tabs by time accessed (Last 5 minutes, Last hour, Older)
+- Remove duplicate tabs (keep only one instance of each URL)
 - View statistics about your tabs and groups
 - Modern, clean interface
 - Color-coded groups for easy identification
+- Click on any group to focus its first tab
+- Preserves pinned tabs in their original position

 ## Installation